 Drone startup Flytrex operates delivery drones in Reykjavik, IcelandFlytrex

 One of the first food-by-drone services began in Reykjavik, Iceland in 2017, and Flytex is still running commercial deliveries in the city after making its first commercial delivery in August 2018.

 Due to Iceland's rugged landscape, traveling from one part of its capital city to the other by road can be somewhat indirect.
 Drones, by comparison, can fly in a straight line regardless of the landscape below, saving a huge amount of time.
 In fact, the company claims the average delivery time can be cut from 25 minutes by car to just four minutes by drone.

 Aha is permitted to fly autonomous drones on 13 routes around Reykjavik, and each drone can deviate by up to 700 meters from the route if it needs to make a detour.
 Currently Aha offers drone deliveries from 14 establishments across the capital city.

-The company says it has run "millions" of simulations to help teach its drones how to deal with all manner of situations when it attempts to land and deliver a package.
-If the customer is spotted too close to the landing zone, for example, the drone will hover and wait until they have moved safely out of the way.
+The company said it had run "millions" of simulations to help teach its drones how to deal with all manner of situations when it attempts to land and deliver a package.
+If the customer is spotted too close to the landing zone, for example, the drone is designed to hover and wait until they have moved safely out of the way.
 The drone's rotors are covered to prevent damage and injury.